 As with other methods of processing the lactic technique may be difficult to implement and can have its own negatives.

-“One of the threats (from an agricultural point of perspective) of examining lactic processes is that it is difficult of staying clear of phenols and excessively fermented coffees,” Felipe says.
-“Due to the lengthy time in which we can extend the pulp fermentation and the control of moisture content that we ought to follow when drying it is a highly dangerous coffee recipe.
+“One of the risks (from an agricultural point of perspective) of examining lactic processes is that it is difficult of staying clear of phenols and excessively fermented coffees,” Felipe says.
+“Due to the lengthy time in which we can extend the pulp fermentation and the control of moisture content that we must follow when drying it is a highly dangerous coffee recipe.
 The drying and fermentation times alter with the changing temperatures and levels of humidity at the farm, and also the (number) of kilograms of each batch.”

 About the Author